manabie-com/togo/README.md

 $ docker compose up
 ```

+By now you must be able to see Docker running the containers after building the images.

+NOTE: For the sake of this exam, I included the `.env` file in my commits for you to observe successful results when testing and making a simple post request to the application.
+However, it is bad practice to commit the environment variables to the code repository.

 ### II.
 Sample Request

 Once the server is running you may make a simple post request to create a task